blog post

 Where Are We Now?

-In the years since WannaCry, ransomware has evolved into an even bigger global threat.
-Attackers now often use double extortion (encrypt + steal data), target critical infrastructure, and run highly organized ransomware-as-a-service (RaaS) operations.
+Since the WannaCry outbreak, ransomware has evolved into an even bigger global threat.
+Attackers now often use double extortion, target critical infrastructure and run highly organized ransomware-as-a-service operations.

-But many organizations still struggle with the basics — timely patching, strong backup strategies, network segmentation, and employee training.
-The WannaCry attack should serve as a permanent reminder: when it comes to cyber defense, complacency is the enemy.
+But many organizations still struggle with the basics – timely patching, strong backup strategies, network segmentation and employee training.
+The WannaCry outbreak should serve as a permanent reminder: when it comes to cyber defense, complacency is the enemy.

 Final Thoughts